25A31A05HH/AIStat_Learn/IBM_BOB_USAGE.md

 ## 2. Why IBM Bob Was Used

-As AIStat Learn was developed as a solo project, IBM Bob helped accelerate the software development workflow.
+AIStat Learn was developed as a solo project, so IBM Bob was used to support and accelerate different stages of the software development workflow.

-It was used to support:
+IBM Bob was used for:

 * Project planning
 * Code generation